devPadre/redcell-master/README.md

 Bootstrapped with Insomnia.io

 Fully converted to a PWA!
-Lighthouse 100
+Lighthouse=100

 ```shell
 # run watch server (production)